Kid’s Smartwatches: Bark’s Top Picks for Parents

 If you’re thinking about giving your child a little more independence and responsibility — but aren’t quite ready for a starter smartphone — a smartwatch is the perfect solution.
 In the past, the closest thing parents could get was a fitness tracker with limited communication ability.
 But now, we’ve seen a boom in the market for kid-focused watches — but what is the best smartwatch for kids?

 Verizon GizmoWatch 2

 When it comes to smartwatches for kids, the GizmoWatch 2 prides itself on being designed “with kids in mind,” and it’s great for younger children.
 You can set up to 10 contacts who your children can call, leave voice messages for, and text pre-set messages.
-With this watch, the required app is GizmoHub, which lets you communicate with your child, as well as set up real-time location tracking and geo-fencing alerts so you know where they are when they’re out and about.
-As for cost, there are financing options available for the $99 device price tag, on top of the $10/month for the service.
+With this watch, the required app is GizmoHub, which lets you communicate with your child, as well as set up real-time location tracking and geofencing alerts.
+This way, you can know where they are when they’re out and about.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.